Rose O'Neal Greenhow: Early life

 She was born in 1813 as Maria Rosetta O'Neale on a small plantation in Montgomery County, Maryland, northwest of Washington, D.C.
-(Note: The biographical note on Greenhow at the National Archives and Record Administration, which holds a collection of her papers, says that O'Neal was born in 1817 in Port Tobacco, Maryland, but it is unclear what the documentation is for this.)
+(Note: The biographical note on Greenhow at the National Archives and Records Administration, which holds a collection of her papers, says that O'Neal was born in 1817 in Port Tobacco, Maryland, but it is unclear what the documentation is for this.)
 She was the third of five daughters of John O'Neale, a planter and slaveholder, and his wife Eliza Henrietta Hamilton, who were Catholic.
 Called Rose as a child, O'Neal was the third born and close to her next older sister, Ellen (Mary Eleanor) and the final "e" was dropped off the family name in Rose's early childhood.
 Their father died in 1817, murdered by his black valet.
 His widow, Eliza O'Neal, had four daughters to support and a cash-poor farm.

 After being orphaned as children, Greenhow and her sister Ellen were invited to live with their aunt in Washington, D.C., around the year 1830.
 Their aunt, Mrs. Maria Ann Hill, ran a stylish boarding house at the Old Capitol Building (later the Old Capitol Prison) and the girls met many important figures in the Washington area.
 Her olive skin "delicately flushed with color" earned her the nickname "Wild Rose."

 In the 1830s, she met Robert Greenhow Jr., a prominent doctor, lawyer, and linguist from Virginia.
 Their courtship was well received by Washington society, including famed society matron Dolley Madison.
 In 1833, Greenhow's sister Ellen O'Neal married Dolley's nephew James Madison Cutts.
 In 1856, their daughter Adele Cutts married the widower Stephen A. Douglas, the senator from Illinois.